admtn/AnimeSeason2Predictor/README.md

 ##  Models Used

-For our Machine Learning models used, we used to classification models over linear regression models due to the nature of our problem statement.
+For our Machine Learning models used, we used classification models over linear regression models due to the nature of our problem statement.

-1. Decision Tree Classifier
+### 1. Decision Tree Classifier
 ![](screenshots/DecisionTree.png)
 ![](screenshots/HeatmapDecisionTree.png)

-2. Random Forest Classifier
+### 2. Random Forest Classifier

-### Random Forest is a collection of decision trees with a single, aggregated result
+Random Forest is a collection of decision trees with a single, aggregated result
 Steps:
 1. n number of random records are taken from the data set having k number of records.
 3. Individual decision trees are constructed for each sampl